3DCP-TUe/DFC.data/README.md

 Can be added after first release (make GitHub issues of these?):

 - [ ] ACE, FRED and ADS: Discuss which info can be made available with Zavhy.
-- [ ] Add metadata file of Bronkhorst dosing system + add photo
+- [ ] Add metadata and photo of Bronkhorst dosing system
-- [ ] Add metada of servo motors of printhead PLC
+- [ ] Add metadata and photo of servo motors of printhead PLC
 - [ ] Add metadata and photo of peristaltic pump
 - [ ] Add metadata and photo of m-tec P20 + pressure flange + insertable screws, etc.
-- [ ] Add liquid dosing system (Vertico)
+- [ ] Add metadata and photo of liquid dosing system seepex
-- [ ] Add MAI Pictor + insert dynamic mixing blade + pressure flange + rotor stator, etc.
+- [ ] Add metadata and photo of MAI Pictor + insert dynamic mixing blade + pressure flange + rotor stator, etc.
 - [ ] Add info of tool changer on ABB robot (include in ABB robot metadata file)
 - [ ] Add script/tool that gets setupinfo folders based on session metadata files
 - [ ] Add script/tool that can check based on metadata of components and assembly if the configuration is possible
 - [ ] Add script/tool that calculates system length, volume, etc.

+Of most equipment of minimal metada file is added so it can be refered to in session metadata files.

 ## Introduction